 Getting to Tunnel Mountain Trailhead

-There are three options to get to Sthe Tunnel Mountain trailhead from downtown Banff; drive, take a public bus or walk.
+There are three options to get to the Banff Tunnel Mountain hike trailhead from Banff centre; drive, take a public bus, or walk.
+The Tunnel Mountain Trailhead (Location Pin) is located on Tunnel Mountain Drive.

 - Walk – The trailhead is very close to the center of downtown (1km) so you can easily start hiking in town.